 All tours, narrations, and interactives are presented in English.
-A transcript of the Bannockburn Experience is available upon request at the welcome desk.
+Foreign language headsets for the 3D Experience are available free of charge upon request at the welcome desk.

 The Battle of Bannockburn's car park has six dedicated disabled parking pays located on the left hand side of the car park adjacent to the entrance of the visitor centre.

 The Battle of Bannockburn Visitor Centre and Cafe is presented on a single level (ground floor), therefore no stairs or lifts will be encountered during your visit.
 The monument and grounds are also fully weelchair accessible via paved path and ramp.